bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 If you need to write environment-specific code, you can check the value of NODE_ENV with `process.env.NODE_ENV`.
 Be aware that checking the value of any environment variable incurs a performance penalty, and so should be done sparingly.

 In development, you typically set environment variables in your interactive shell, for example by using `export` or your `.bash_profile` file.
-But in general you shouldn’t do that on a production server; instead, use your OS’s init system (systemd or Upstart).
-The next section provides more details about using your init system in general, but setting NODE_ENV is so important for performance (and easy to do), that it’s highlighted here.
+But in general you shouldn't do that on a production server; instead, use your OS's init system (systemd or Upstart).
+The next section provides more details about using your init system in general, but setting NODE_ENV is so important for performance (and easy to do), that it's highlighted here.

 With Upstart, use the `env` keyword in your job file.
 For example: